 - Support the Ugandan Government to implement its plans to increase and develop its health objectives and systems, and to contribute towards achieving the health-related Development Goals

-- Provide opportunities for learning and development of health workers and institutions in both countries, including the promotion of bidirectional professional volunteering and the development of standard models
+- Provide opportunities for learning and development for health workers and institutions in both Uganda and the UK

 - Provide a means of better coordinating UK organisations’ contribution to joint working in health, within internationally recognised standards of good practice

 - Encourage professional volunteering in both directions, in particular the development of standard models for different categories of volunteers

 Since its launch UUKHA has organically grown.
 It now boasts over 80 UK-based member organisations and engagement with the healthcare systems in Uganda is burgeoning.
 Moreover whilst its initial objectives remain core to its business, engagement with the government, activity from its members and a developing relationship with the business sector have led to additional, exciting, positive but previously unpredicted activity.

 This document sets out to refresh the UUKHA ‘story’ so that organisations, members, external stakeholders, potential future partners and government have a common understanding of the Alliance’s history, development, current activity and future direction.